 About This Drug

-Thalidomide is a drug used to treat cancer.
-It is given by mouth.
+Thalidomide is used to treat cancer.
+It is given orally (by mouth).

 Possible Side Effects